s5k6/pacman-metapkg/README.md

 Listing
 -------

-The installed meta packages all have the `metapkg_` underscore in their name.
+The installed meta packages all have the `metapkg_` prefix in their name.
 This makes it easy to manage them with the usual tools.
 E.g., list the installed meta packages:

     # pacman -Qsq '^metapkg_'